nsclass/ns-svg-converter/README.md

 ```

 If you would like to compile only UI project, the following command can be used.
-As this UI project is made of Angular framework, angular cli(7.0) should be installed to compile UI project.
+As this UI project is made of React framework, yarn should be installed to compile UI project.

 ```$xslt
-# cd ns-svg-converter-angular
+# cd ns-svg-converter-react
-$ ng build
+$ yarn build
 ```

 * Compiling backend application